At Lincoln Loop, we use Gulp as our task runner to do the following things:

 We won’t go into details about our Gulp setup on this post, there’s plenty of information out there (we wrote about Grunt before).

-If you’re curious about the code thou, here’s a gist of a gulpfile-in-one that includes most of what's described in this post and you can also look into a more up-to-date yeoman generator we’re working on that will bootstrap the whole setup easily.
+If you’re curious about the code though, here’s a gist of a gulpfile-in-one that includes most of what's described in this post and you can also look into a more up-to-date yeoman generator we’re working on that will bootstrap the whole setup easily.

 Integration with Django